 The Monthly/Seasonal Outlooks will be completed by each GACC and submitted to NICC three days prior to the end of each month.
-The individual GACC's outlook will be posted to the website by the 1st of each month
+The individual GACC's outlook will be posted to the website by the 1st of each month.

-North Ops and Hawaii Predictive Services, Outlooks (nifc.gov)
+North Ops and Hawaii:

+Predictive Services, Outlooks

-South Ops: Predictive Services, Outlooks (nifc.gov)
+Predictive Services, Outlooks